SaiWunnaAung/SET09623_DevOps-Group-4-/usecase/addition-use-case-2.md

-# addition Use Case 2 Produce the population of a continent.
+# Addition Use Case 2 Produce the population of a continent.

 ## CHARACTERISTIC INFORMATION